-Adding guest blog posts to your site is a great way to increase traffic and connect to other organizations, among other marketing benefits.
+Adding guest blog posts to your site is a great way to increase traffic and connect with other organizations, among other marketing benefits.
 When publishing a guest blog post, it’s especially important to give credit to the author of the post.
-Follow the steps below on how to add a guest author to a blog post.

 For a refresher on how to publish a new blog post, visit this article.

 In the following article, we outline how to add a guest author to a blog post by creating a new user on your website.
 If you do not want to go through the steps of creating a new user or your website uses the Pioneer theme, you can manually include an author biography at the start or end of your post content.

 - How to Add a Guest Author by Creating a New User